-DSL/DDSL will liaise with all relevant staff (e.g. pastoral staff, school nurses, appropriate office staff, SEND/ Welfare co-ordinators and Mental Health-trained colleagues) on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.
+DSL/ DDSL will liaise with relevant staff (e.g. pastoral staff, school nurses, appropriate office staff, SEND/ Welfare co-ordinators and Mental Health-trained colleagues) on matters of safety and safeguarding.
 DSLs/ DDSLs may also consult members of the Trust Leadership team.

-The DSL/DDSL/ appropriate Trust representative for safeguarding will represent school at child protection conferences and core group meetings and will be the lead within our setting to support staff in liaising with other agencies, making assessments and any referrals.
+The DSL/ DDSL/ appropriate Trust representative for safeguarding will represent school at child protection conferences and core group meetings and will be the lead within our setting to support staff in liaising with other agencies, making assessments and any referrals.
 Any staff member may be required to be part of strategy discussions with other interagency meetings and contribute to the assessment of child/ren.
-The DSL will notify children's social care if a child with a child protection plan is absent for more than two days without explanation.
+The DSL/ DDSL will notify children's social care if a child with a child protection plan is absent for more than two school days without explanation.
 When sufficient notice is given, staff will complete the education report prior to any conference.

 The DSL/DDSL helps to promote educational outcomes by sharing appropriate information about the welfare, safeguarding and child protection issues that children (including children with, or who have previously had, a Social Worker) are experiencing, or have experienced, with teachers and school leadership staff.
-Their role could include ensuring that the schools and their staff know who these children are, understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; supporting teaching and learning staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children.
+Their role could include ensuring that the schools and their staff know who these children are, understand their academic progress and attainment and maintain a culture of high aspirations for these children including supporting teaching and learning staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make.

-The DSL has an understanding of the community/ Parish the school serves, the risks and its resilience.
+The DSL/ DDSL has an understanding of the community/ Parish the school serves, the risks and its resilience.